Neon sign repair

 your sign was the right one in the first place.

-You will have to find the places that the neon tube connects to the lead wires or other
+You will have to find the places where the neon tube connects to the lead wires or other

 tubes.
 Check to see if it is loose and can be twisted and pulled back.
 If not,